hendemic/zync/README.md

 ## Current features
 - Connects to MQTT broker and sends messages to Z2M to control lights
-- Support for X11 Linux
+- Support for X11 Linux and Wayland
 - Dynamic transition and brightness based on screen changes.
 Slow transition for colors close in distance; fast for big jumps.
 - Adaptive framerate.
 Config sets target for percent of thread time used for screen capture (e.g. 10fps = 100ms thread time.
 0.25 means 25ms capture time will throttle framerate).
 This gives the user some control over CPU thread usage and handles spikes in performance by throttling.
+  - This approach only works on X11.
+Wayland with pipewire is extremely low latency and the pipewire stream is what uses the most CPU.

 ## Roadmap
 ### Planned
-- Wayland support via Pipewire.
-This may take awhile, but working on Linux Wayland is a key goal.
 - Exploring Windows + MacOS support, and capture card feed for Raspi + HDMI capture card feed for TV support.
 - User controls over aesthetics through abstractions or direct variables (e.g. "intensity: high" uses a preconfigured transition settings.
 The user could override them in the config).